Ski and Snowboard Wax Clinic

 Related Links

 Skis & Boards need to be waxed often after a single day of riding to no longer than 3 days depending upon the snow condition.
-We’ll teach you – at your own station, on your own equipment – how to wax so you can do it at home in as little as 15 minutes using tools you can gather for about $ 7.
+We’ll teach you – at your own station, on your own equipment – how to wax so you can do it at home in as little as 20 minutes hands on time using tools you can gather for about fifteen to twenty dollars (2010 prices).
 We discuss about tuning and overall equipment care and end with waxing your own equipment.
 You’ll learn why caring for your own equipment can make you a better rider.
 End the hassles of lugging equipment across town or waiting in wax lines on the slope.
 Learn how & why you can do a professional job yourself quickly and efficiently.

 No more schlepping your equipment across town - or waiting in line at the slopes for your wax job.
 Learn how to give your equipment a thorough waxing yourself with just a little time and a few tools.